Royders/VUE_Tutorial-1/README.md

     render : h => h(App)
 }).$mount('#app')
 ```
-Inside the main.js file a new vue instance is being create.
-Since we want to render our Application, we are import it and mount it to the very root `<div>` which has the `id="app"` inside the `index.html` file.
+Inside the main.js file a new vue instance is being created.
+To render our Application, we are importing it and mount it to the very root `<div>` which has the `id="app"`inside the `index.html` file.

 Another way of rendering the Application:
 ```